Junior Showmanship - a Royal Melbourne Show Initiative

-Publicity for this 'special' event bore the name of its first sponsor.
-'Manton's Canine Turnout', Manton's was one of several Bourke Street Stores selling up-market clothing at that time.
-As Mr Marples was regarded as a 'fashion expert', the title 'Turnout' was chosen because the rules included points for the colour, design and appropriateness of the handler's costumes for the breed of dog each child handled.
+The first event was sponsored by 'Mantons', one of several Bourke Street Stores selling up-market clothing at that time.
+Because Mr Marples was regarded as a 'fashion expert', the title 'Turnout' was chosen because the rules included points for the colour, design, and appropriateness of the handler's costumes for the breed of dog each child handled.